 There are thousands of spoken languages in India.
 English is one of them, but only about 5% of the total Indian population can speak fluent English.
 When it comes to writing great useful articles for a blog, then the percentage drops again.

 I also fall into that category.
 My English speaking skill was not fluent nor my writing for that matter.
 I have improved my English over time by reading more articles and books.
 No one can teach you English grammar, the more you read the more you will get improved at it.

 This is also a key factor for which many bloggers just quit before they could see the light of success.
 From our childhood, it is told to us that you should always pursue a government job.

 If you express your feelings to become a businessman then there will be an immense force coming from the family to not go in that direction.
 Instead, they will encourage us to do a job because of its financial stability.
 Moreover, society’s attitude toward blogging is not encouraging at all.

 I agree that a job can provide a sense of financial stability in life but think for a moment, can doing a job gives you a sense of financial freedom.
 The freedom where you don’t have to think about money again?

 If this relatable, that’s what I am talking about.

 Wasting Time On Finding Low Paying Jobs

 In India, everyone follows the thumb rule of graduate and get a job fast.
-If you don’t find a job then, go hunt them.
-Students don’t even consider the opportunities they have other than boring 9-6 jobs.
+If you don’t find a job, go hunt them.
+This became so normal that even students don’t consider the opportunities they have other than the boring low paying jobs.